 munching on a bottomless box of chocolate candies at your desk?
-These mindless eating habits only add more fuel to your junk food habit.
+These mindless eating habits only add more fuel to your junk food addiction.
 Start by removing unhealthy foods from your desk completely and permanently.
-Then stock up on healthy snacks, like our Jumpstarts Carb Control Bars (for all Phases) and out South Beach Diet 100-Calorie Snack Bars (for Phase 2 and beyond), small bags of nuts, some whole-grain cereal, and natural peanut butter and whole-grain crackers or fruit to enjoy midmorning and Fill up on fiber blood sugar and keep cravings for sugary and starchy junk food at bay.
-Watch out when you're out settings, like parties, a night out with friends, and office happy hours can pose a challenge for sticking to a healthy meal plan.
+Then stock up on healthy snacks, like our Jumpstarts Carb Control Bars (for all Phases) and out South Beach Diet 100-Calorie Snack Bars (for Phase 2 and beyond), small bags of nuts, some whole-grain cereal, or natural peanut butter and whole-grain crackers or fruit to enjoy midmorning and Fill up on fiber blood sugar and keep cravings for sugary and starchy junk food at bay.

+Watch out when you're out settings, like parties, a night out with friends, and happy hours with office mates can pose a challenge when it comes to sticking to a healthy meal plan.
 But don't let socializing cloud your judgment!
 Noshing on potato chips, fried mozzarella sticks, cheese cubes, or French fries while you're enjoying a glass of wine only causes cravings for more junk food.
 Best bet: Eat a protein- and fiber-rich snack before you go out and learn the words, "No